genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/03_sharing-data.md

 ```

 ### Non-primitive values (objects and arrays)
+Non-primitive values include objects and arrays.

-You can also pass non-primitive values directly, using Angular's property binding.
-Here's how you can do it:
+You can pass these values directly, using Angular's property binding.
+Here's how:

 ```html
 <your-web-component [objectProp]="{ key: 'value' }" [arrayProp]="[1, 2, 3]"></your-web-component>